 A job/gig that does not have union status.
 In other words, a job that does not require you to be a member of a union to be hired is referred to as a non-union job.

-A model that is comfortable and with the idea and willing to pose without clothes is a called a nude model.
-Nude modeling can range from artistic fine art type images to glamour nude images similar to the old Playboy style nudes and nude modeling can include erotic or sexually oriented images depending on a models comfort level.
+A model that is comfortable with the idea and willing to pose without clothes is a called a nude model.
+Nude modeling can range from artistic fine art type images to glamour nude images similar to the old Playboy style nudes.
+Nude modeling can include erotic or sexually oriented images, depending on a model’s comfort level.